Transportation in Pittsburgh: Streets

 Pittsburgh is home to several notable streets.
 Roslyn Place is a small wooden-paved cul-de-sac located in the Shadyside neighborhood of Pittsburgh, Pennsylvania.
 The street was built in 1914 in the Nicolson Pavement style and is home to the historic Roslyn Place district.

 Canton Avenue is the steepest officially recorded public street in the United States.

-East Carson Street has one of the largest concentrations of 19th-century homes, which has prompted outsiders to call the neighborhood the City's Georgetown.
+East Carson Street has one of the largest concentrations of 19th-century homes, which has prompted outsiders to call the neighborhood the city's Georgetown.
 It includes many bars and restaurants as well as residences.

 Grant Street is the main government and business corridor in Pittsburgh, Pennsylvania.
 It is home to the global headquarters of U.S. Steel, Koppers Chemicals, Federated Investors, and Oxford Development.
-It also is home to the seat of Allegheny County, City of Pittsburgh and the regional Federal Government offices.
+It is also home to the seat of Allegheny County, the City of Pittsburgh, and the regional Federal Government offices.
 It is part of the Pittsburgh Central Downtown Historic District.